Rachel Denniston

 Her doctoral research at the Courtauld Institute of Art examines the influence of theosophy on the emergence of avant-garde abstraction, and the dissemination of modern art across borders from Europe to the United States, focusing on the efforts of three German-American, female collectors and curators Katherine Dreier, Galka Scheyer, and Hilla Rebay.

-She recently held a research residency at the Los Angeles County Museum of Art, and has worked in a curatorial capacity as an independent researcher and part of the curatorial team for the Jencks Foundation at the Cosmic House in London.
+She recently held a research residency at the Los Angeles County Museum of Art, and has worked in a curatorial and research capacity for the Jencks Foundation, Herzog Anton Ulrich Museum, and Beatrice Wood Center for the Arts.

 Education